SafeBreach-Labs/wd-pretender/README.md

 ## Description
 wd-pretender is a powerful tool designed to simulate a Windows Defender update using the [CVE-2023-24934](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2023-24934) vulnerability.
 This tool is intended for educational and research purposes only and should be used responsibly and with proper authorization.
-The primary objective of wd-pretender is to demonstrate potential security vulnerabilities and raise awareness about the importance of robust endpoint security measures.

 ## Features
 - Bypass EDR Rules: Bypass certain Windows Defender security measures and remain undetected.